 VoIP is a major buzzword in the world of business phone systems.
 But how does it work, how much does it cost, and – crucially – why should you switch to VoIP?

 What is VoIP?

-How Popular Are VoIP Phones in 2020?
+How Popular Are VoIP Phones in 2021?

-It’s incredible to think that free international phone calls were a pipedream just 30 years ago.
+It’s incredible to think that free international phone calls were a pipe dream just 30 years ago.